 Discover the source of humidity through an inspection

 First of all, it is necessary to identify the extent of the contamination and, ideally, its cause.
 It is therefore a matter of visually inspecting for traces of mold and water or humidity accumulations.

 The history of the building, as well as the description of any past situation involving water or humidity, should also be taken into account.
-However, if it is not possible to clearly identify the source, it is preferable to proceed with a free mold inspection in toronto alongwith Air Quality Testing in Toronto before getting rid of mold completely.
+However, if it is not possible to clearly identify the source, it is preferable to proceed with a Best mold inspection in toronto alongwith Air Quality Testing in Toronto before getting rid of mold completely.

 Decontaminate the affected areas